E-Commerce Grocery Trends 2024 | ResultFirst

 • The retailer recently announced that it would test a grocery subscription add-on for Prime members.
 This add-on would provide customers with unlimited free grocery delivery from Whole Foods Market and Amazon Fresh on orders of $35 or more.

-• It has additionally extended Amazon New Staple conveyance and pickup to non-Prime individuals across the US.
+• It has extended Amazon New Staple conveyance and pickup to non-Prime individuals across the US.

 • Amazon plans to open its Amazon Fresh grocery stores again after a pause of about a year.
 These stores will have a better selection, stock, and a redesigned space.